maddpaper/sat-solver/README.md

 x4 -> 0      x4 -> 1      x4 -> 0
 x5 -> 1      x5 -> 1      x5 -> 1
 x3 and x4 will depend on the clauses, but these are the possible outputs for our case.
+P.S.
+I forgot to add a step which is related to the counting process.
+The initial step needs to check if the count is bigger than 2^(n-k).
+If it is, the element gets skipped and it moves on to the next.